Best Keyboard for Typing Practice

 What keyboard layout is best for typing?

 TKL is often the best balance for typing practice because it saves space while keeping useful keys.
-Choose full-size if you need a numpad, and 60% only if you want compact efficiency and are comfortable with layers.
+Choose full-size if you need a numpad, and choose 60% only if you want compact efficiency and are comfortable with layers.

 Should I choose tactile or linear switches for typing?